SDUBEY23/SDUBEY23/README.md

 - 👋 Hi, I’m @Swapnil Dubey
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently working in Cognizant and also learning new technologies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Frontend Developer Jobs
 - 📫 Reach me on swapnil.vishu.7027@gmail.com

 <!---